polkadot-js/api/docs/start/api.rpc.md

 # Making RPC queries

 The RPC calls provide the backbone for the transmission of data to and from the node.
-This means that all API endpoints such as `api.query`, `api.tx` or `api.derive` just wrap RPC calls, providing information in the correctly encoded format.
+This means that all API endpoints such as `api.query`, `api.tx` or `api.derive` just wrap RPC calls, providing information in the encoded format as expected by the node.

 Since you are already familiar with the `api.query` interface, the `api.rpc` interface follows the same format, for instance -